 Facebook started pushing the use of hashtags in posts in July 2020, literally in a notification stating that by adding hashtags, you can improve your reach.

 The Facebook Hashtag Definitive Guide: What Marketers Need To Know

 Jump to each section with the links below, or just read ‘n’ scroll!

 - Post privacy: who can see your posts with hashtags?

-- Tips for using hashtags on Facebook in 2021
+- Tips for using hashtags on Facebook

 - How many hashtags should you include in your Facebook posts?

 - Hashtag browse topic button

 Hashtags on Facebook first launched clear back in 2013 with an update in 2016.
 And, frankly, hashtags never really seemed to take off, and never made much difference on Facebook.
 In fact, I recall seeing some reports over the years showing that using hashtags on Facebook might lower organic reach.
 And, for many users that auto-publish Instagram posts to Facebook, complete with a ton of hashtags, it never looked right.

 Heck, if we can get even a teeny bit of increase in organic reach, I say use hashtags liberally on Facebook!!